Adriannap26/Petals-and-Potions/README.md

  - Used Tinify to make my hero image on the home page and the events and bookings hero image smaller which improved the performance of the website.
  - I amended the colour of the paragraph on the hero image to a slightly lighter green to make it more visible which also improved the performance.
  - Added a meta description tag in the head on all pages.
+ - I dimmed the gallery background colours as the original colours were quite distracting.
+ -

 ##### Home
 ### ![Text](documentation/testing/lighthouse/desktop-home-performance.PNG)